 IMF lending instruments

 Over the years, the IMF has developed various loan instruments that are tailored to address the specific circumstances of its diverse membership.
 Low-income countries may borrow on concessional terms through the Extended Credit Facility (ECF), the Standby Credit Facility (SCF) and the Rapid Credit Facility (RCF) (see IMF Support for Low-Income Countries).
 Concessional loans carry zero interest rates until the end of 2014.

-The new concessional facilities for LICs became effective in January 2010 under the Poverty Reduction and Growth Trust (PRGT) as part of a broader reform to make the Fund’s financial support more flexible and better tailored to the diverse needs of LICs.
+The new concessional facilities for LICs became effective in January 2010 under the Poverty Reduction and Growth Trust (PRGT) as part of a broader reform to make the Fund’s financial support more flexible and better tailored to the diverse needs of LICs (in April 2013, these facilities for LICs were refined to improve the tailoring and flexibility of Fund support).
 Access limits and norms have been approximately doubled compared to pre-crisis levels.
-Financing terms have been made more concessional, and the interest rate is reviewed every two years.
+Financing terms have been made more concessional, and the interest rate is reviewed every two years (currently zero percent until end-2014).
 All facilities support country-owned programs aimed at achieving a sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.

 The Extended Credit Facility (ECF) succeeds the Poverty Reduction and Growth Facility (PRGF) as the Fund’s main tool for providing medium-term support to LICs with protracted balance of payments problems.
 Financing under the ECF currently carries a zero interest rate, with a grace period of 5½ years, and a final maturity of 10 years.